Plumbob/PythonCodingSamples/README.md

 Required public libraries -- such as Flask -- are not included here.

-None of these demonstrate optimal solutions nor production-level code.
+None of these demonstrate optimal solutions nor production-ready code.